adfresca/sdk-unity/README.md

 After you call LogPurchase() method, the purchase data is updated to our dashboard in real-time.
 You can see the list of updated items in 'Overview > Settings > In-App Items' menu.

-If you can't see any data in our dashboard, your Purchase object may be invalid.
+If you don't see any data in our dashboard, your Purchase object may be invalid.
 Check your Android (or iOS) logs if our plugin printed error messages.
 The log format will be "AFPurchaseExceptionListener.onException = {error message}".

 * * *

 ### Give Reward

-When you use 'Reward Item' in in-app messaging or 'Incentive item' in incentivized CPI & CPA campaign, you should implement this 'reward item' code to give a reward item to users.
+When you set 'Reward Item' in in-app messaging or 'Incentive item' in incentivized CPI & CPA campaign, you should implement this 'reward item' code to give a reward item to users.

 With implementing reward item codes, you can check if users have any reward to receive, and then will be notified with a reward item information.

 Use the two codes as shown below:
 - CheckRewardItems(): This method checks if any item is available to receive.
 We recommend to put this code when the app becomes active.
-- SetAndroidRewardItemListener(): When the reward condition is met with the current user, onReward event is automatically called with an item value from our Android SDK.
+- SetAndroidRewardItemListener(): When there is a reward available for a user, onReward event is automatically called with an item value from our Android SDK.
 For iOS, you need to add codes in Xcode, as shown below.
 Then you can give an item to the user with RewardItem object.

 **Implement AFRewardItemDelegate for iOS**